 Posted on November 4th, 2020 by Zane Cagle

-Children make up a disproportionate number of all-terrain vehicle injuries for a variety of reasons such as lack of adult supervision, failure to wear a helmet, and riding a vehicle that is too large for the child.
-With the increase in ATV popularity, there has been a growing concern over the risks involved in riding ATV’s.
-The Consumer Product Safety Commission estimates that ATVs result in more than 100,000 emergency room visits per year, including more than 30,000 injuries for children under the age of 16.
+Children make up a disproportionate number of all-terrain vehicle injuries for various reasons, such as lack of adult supervision, failure to wear a helmet, and riding a vehicle that is too large for the child.
+With the increase in ATV popularity, there has been a growing concern over the risks involved in riding ATVs.
+The Consumer Product Safety Commission estimates that ATVs result in more than 100,000 emergency room visits per year, including more than 30,000 injuries for children under 16.
 There are several suggestions for preventing ATV accidents:

 - Attend an ATV driver’s safety course

 - Never use a 3-wheeler as they are unsafe and no longer manufactured

 - Ride an age-appropriate ATV.
 The American Academy of Pediatrics recommends that no one under the age of 16 rides a full-size ATV

 - Provide constant supervision when children are operating an ATV

 - Never carry passengers.
 ATVs are designed for only one person

 - Do not use ATVs on the streets or at night

 - Always wear an approved, well-fitting helmet with eye protection